 With more than 660 million members around the world, LinkedIn is a social media platform that can’t be ignored, especially for businesses looking to promote their products, services, causes and events to business leaders.
-Your organization has likely created a LinkedIn page by now, but are you making the most of this platform?
+Your organisation has likely created a LinkedIn page by now, but are you making the most of this platform?
 If not, you may be failing to engage with your customers and prospects, grow your audience and communicate your brand values and important updates.

 LinkedIn is the number one platform for professionals around the world to network with one another.
-This is the place to talk shop and to promote what your organizations brings to the table.
+This is the place to talk shop and to promote what your organisations brings to the table.
 It provides an opportunity to discuss business challenges and share tips that help corporations improve their operations, people management and more.

 The below best practices will help ensure that your corporate LinkedIn page stands out among the rest:

 To keep audiences interested, the best LinkedIn business profiles post several times per week with rich content that is engaging, relevant and shareable.
 Create an editorial calendar so that you can keep track of your posts from week to week and month to month.